Simon-Brandt/ShellArgparser/README.md

 [--script-name=NAME]             the script's name for the help, usage,
                                  version, error, and warning messages (default:
                                  "''")
-[--script-version=-]             the script's version number for the version
+[--script-version=VERSION]       the script's version number for the version
                                  message (default: "1.0.0")
 [--script-version-exit-code=INT] the exit code for version messages (default:
                                  0)